This post contains affiliate links, to find out more information, please read my affiliate disclosure

 What I really love about these high tech mid-drive systems is they take your pedalling effort and enhance it.
 The torque sensor fitted to the Shimano Steps is very sensitive to changes in pedalling force and what you get is a very intuitive level of assistance.

-Having ridden this bike, for me the sweet spot was ‘Eco’ mode – this is the most efficient assist level and amplifies your pedalling effort by 70%.
-I found this really took the sting out of the 15% climbs near where I live.
-When using ‘Normal’ mode the motor gives 150% of assist – I personally found this too easy, as I still want to get a workout when riding.
+Having ridden this bike a good few miles now, for me the sweet spot is ‘Eco’ mode – this is the most efficient assist level and amplifies your pedalling effort by 70%.
+I find this really takes the sting out of the 15% climbs near where I live.
+When using ‘Normal’ mode the motor gives 150% of assist – I use this if I need to go somewhere in a hurry.
 ‘High’ mode produces a massive 230% of assist and literally flattens out all but the steepest of hills.
 I can see maximum assist being very helpful for riders just getting back into cycling after either a long period without exercise or after an illness or injury – it really is a game changer!

 When compared with the Fazua Evation and X35 drive systems, the Shimano Steps E6100 produces considerably more assistance.
 It’s not a million miles away from the high performance Bosch CX performance line or even the Shimano Steps E8000 e-MTB system.